-Although the official name has changed, the House will remain furnished as it was when the rialized the former occupant of the home in his 1845 poem "To a Child," noting that "Once, ah, once, within these walls,/ One whom memory oft recalls,/ The Father of his Country, dwelt...."
+Although the official name has changed, the House will remain furnished as it was when the

+Longfellow family transferred the House and its contents to the Park Service in 1972.
+The Longfellows had collected and installed in the House many items related to Washington and the Revolution.
+A bust of Washington stands inside the front door, and images of George and Martha Washington are displayed throughout the House.
+Henry Longfellow himself memorialized the former occupant of the home in his 1845 poem "To a Child," noting that "Once, ah, once, within these walls,/ One whom memory oft recalls,/ The Father of his Country, dwelt...."